SamEsale/datacenter-status-Datacenter-Status/README.md

 # Datacenter Status

-Datacenter Status is a small full-stack monitoring application for network and service incidents affecting datacenter providers.
-It combines Microsoft Outlook mailbox ingestion with optional Cachet data, stores normalized provider and incident records in a database, and exposes a FastAPI API consumed by a React dashboard.
+Datacenter Status Monitor (Dashboard) is a small full-stack monitoring application for network and service incidents affecting datacenter providers.
+It combines Microsoft Outlook mailbox ingestion with optional data, stores normalized provider and incident records in a database, and exposes a FastAPI API consumed by a React dashboard.

 ## Project Structure